rkyleg/scope/armadillo/doc/settings.md

 - run_args
     - a string of args to append to the run command (before the filename)
     - this is optional
+- fave
+    - a favorite language and shows up in New menu and on home page
+    - this defaults to true (1) if not specified. set to 0 to not show in new menu

 You can also customize the editor settings like theme, showPrintMargin (for Ace Editor) for each language.
-Use the same keys/values as listed for the editors.
+Use the same keys/values as listed for the editor's settings.

 ### Extensions
+If you need to specify that a file extension goes with a specific language (languages are defined by the editor).

         [extensions]
             py=python
             pyw=python
             js=javascript
             htm=html
             style=css
-If you need to specify that a file extension goes with a specific language.
+            conf=ini

 ### Plugins
 Settings used by the plugins.